National Schism: Noemvriana

 At the same time (November 1916), the National Defence Army attacked the Royalist Army at Katerini aiming to capture Thessaly.
 This was the only battle between the armies of the two governments.

 After the "Noemvriana", towards the end of 1916, France and Britain, after failing to persuade the royalist government to enter the war, officially recognized the "National Defence" government as the lawful government of Greece. Ιn retaliation, the "National Defence" government and the Entente instituted a naval blockade, seized the royalist fleet and demanded the partial disarmament of the royalist forces and their withdrawal to the Peloponnese.

 The monarchists blamed Venizelos as the one behind the idea of the blockade.
-It lasted 106 days in total, during which time no goods were allowed to enter or leave royalist-controlled ports that were under the control of the Athens government (Peloponnese, Cyclades and Central Greece), leading the population to suffer much hunger.
-This was to set a precedent for much of the future conflict in Greece.
+It lasted 106 days, during which time no goods were allowed to enter or leave royalist-controlled ports under the control of the Athens government (Peloponnese, Cyclades, and Central Greece), leading the population of Athens to starve.
+The events of Noemvriana were a pivotal moment in the National Schism, which caused a profound social rift in Greek society and set a precedent for much of the future conflict in Greece.